 Experience Dutchess' culinary scene through this month's featured photographer!
-Learn more about how this local duo captures these mouth-watering shots, what their ideal weekend in Dutchess is and more.
+Learn more about how this local duo captures these mouth-watering photos, what their ideal weekend in Dutchess is and more.

 Hello!!
 We are a photography and food styling team made up of Tanner Townsend and Pedro Sousa.
 You can find our work on our website, www.hvfoodphotography.com, our Instagram, @HVFoodPhotography, or on some of your favorite restaurant’s social media like The Crafted Kup, Hudson Taco, Slate Point Meadery, Billy Joe’s Ribworks, FitSocial, The Pizza Shop, and more!